-Measured in the fringing zone and/or wetland, the indicators of condition assessed for the eight most significant wetlands in the Sydney Metropolitan region were:
+Measured in the fringing zone and/or wetland, the indicators of condition assessed for the 13 most significant wetlands in the Lower Murray Darling region were:

 - biological condition the response of the wetland flora (eg aquatic and fringing vegetation) and fauna (eg birds, fish and invertebrates) to pressures on the ecosystem.
 It can be a measurement of the abundance or health of these plants and animals or a combination of both; there is currently not much data available for many of these indicators and additional data will need to be collected in future - pest species the ratio of native to introduced species of flora and fauna - water quality the condition of the water in the wetland.
 Water quality takes into account pH, salinity and turbidity; data can be very difficult to analyse as results can be highly variable.
 Analysis of a wetland's water quality is important as the water supports biota and ecological processes within the ecosystem - soil condition the physical attributes of the wetland including pH, salinity, soil moisture, erosion and modifications such as channelling works.
-Wetland soils contain nutrients that form the base of the food chain and store seeds and eggs of flora and fauna.
+Wetland soils contain nutrients that form the base of the food chain and store seeds and eggs of wetland flora and fauna.
+Soils vary according to wetland type.